-So how can I minimise the risks of allergy reactions? - Carefully choose your dog do your research, select a breed that not only has the coat characteristics listed above, but also is of a size and temperament that fits your lifestyle.
+So how can I minimise the risks of allergy reactions?

+- 1. Carefully choose your dog do your research, select a breed that not only has the coat characteristics listed above, but also is of a size and temperament that fits your lifestyle.
 Where possible, meet the parents (or at least the mother) of the litter, and ask the breeder about relevant health testing they do.
 Spend some time with individuals of the breed so you can assess the level of reaction you or your family member may have. - Ensure that you brush your dog regularly to remove any loose hair and dislodge any dander before it is spread through your home.
-Regular bathing can also assist with this but make sure you use a dog-friendly shampoo and make sure your pet is completely dry and knot free afterwards. - Regularly clean your home vacuum carpets, mop floors, wash all your dog's bedding, and regularly clean any air filters on home cooling or heating units. additional skincare, especially in the summer months as they have less protection from the sun.
+Regular bathing can also assist with this but make sure you use a dog-friendly shampoo and make sure your pet is completely dry and knot free afterwards. - 3.
+Regularly clean your home vacuum carpets, mop floors, wash all your dog's bedding, and regularly clean any air filters on home cooling or heating units.